Further East

 MEET OUR VENUE

 Where are we unlocking Open House this year?
 A place that suits grand ambitions — somewhere that’s been voted one of the world’s finest hotels.
 Desa Potato Head is a mini creative village and luxury paradise by the Bali ocean.
-Its Beach Club, renowned for cocktails, DJs and a jaw-dropping infinity pool, will host our speaker sessions and welcome party with a plant-based menu.
 Once you arrive, you’ll see so much of what makes our region special come alive.

 WANT TO KNOW MORE

 Every question is worth asking.
-Chat to us about Open House, or download our free report on some of the topics that our brightest Further Easters dissected in the past.
+Chat to us about Open House, or Further East more broadly.
+We're always happy to help!

 GET IN TOUCH